tomasvn/til/26-07-2019/NOTES.md

   - event bubbling
   - event capturing
   - event propagation

+- Learn deeply about hoisting, block scoping - try to finally understand it, properply

 ## Milestone
 - reimplemented load more component from ```react-movie-discover``` app using ```redux``` to manage ```state```